Park Tae-soo

-He became well known when his free-kick goal against P.J.
-City went viral on social media.
-FIFA, the world football governing body, also shared a clip of the goal on its Twitter page.

 Personal life

 Park was born in Incheon and spent his adolescence there.
 He attended Anyang Middle School and Anyang Technical High School.
 He later attended Hongik University before starting his football senior career with Incheon United in 2011.

 According to his social media account in Instagram, Park was married to a Korean woman in 2014 and has two children.

 The family currently lives in Kota Kinabalu in Sabah, Malaysia.

 Club career

 Park, a draftee from the 2011 K-League draft intake, was selected by Incheon United for the 2011 season, and his first appearance for his new club was in a K-League Cup match against Daejeon Citizen, playing nearly the entire second half of the match.
 His debut in the K-League was as a late substitute in Incheon's match against Gwangju FC on 22 May 2011.

 Sabah

 On 29 January 2019, Park was signed by the Malaysian Premier League club Sabah FA as their sole import defender player.
 Park scored an equaliser goal during one of the team's early matches against Terengganu F.C.
-II before the team sealed victory with two more goals scored by his fellow teammates.
+II before the team sealed victory with two more goals scored by his teammates.
 During his career with the team, he has shown excellent defensive work to withstand pressure from opponent teams that resulted in Sabah securing top place in the 2019 Malaysia Premier League, thus qualifying for the 2020 Malaysia Super League.